Election Briefing 2024

 The Constitution

-The constitutional settlement in Britain provides that Britain is not a secular state.
-The [Protestant Reformed] Christian nature of the constitution is evident not only in the monarch’s coronation oath but also in the establishment of the Church of England.
+The constitutional settlement in Britain provides that Britain is not a secular State.
+The [Protestant Reformed] Christian nature of the constitution is evident not only in the monarch’s coronation oath, but also in the establishment of the Church of England.

 Council prayers

-In February 2012 a High Court judge ruled that local councils had no lawful power to hold prayers during official business.
+In February 2012, a High Court judge ruled that local councils had no lawful power to hold prayers during official business.
 In response, the coalition Government fast-tracked the commencement of new laws which overtook the Court’s ruling.
 The Localism Act restored the right of councils to hold prayers as part of their formal meetings.
 The later Local Government (Religious etc. Observances) Act 2015 was supported by the coalition Government and the Opposition and provided the legal right for smaller councils not covered by the Localism Act to hold prayers at the start of their meetings.

 Parliament

-Christians should be particularly concerned about any ‘party list’ system that concentrates power in the hands of the political parties and prevents the public from voting for a particular candidate.
+Christians should be concerned about any ‘party list’ system which concentrates power in the hands of the political parties and prevents the public from voting for a particular candidate.
 Many Christians may want to vote for a person whose views on moral issues are not the same as party policy, but such a system would compel them to vote for the party as a whole.
-Also, Christians often tell the Institute they are disappointed that their MP feels obliged to follow the party whip.
+Christians often tell the Institute they are disappointed that their MP feels pressured to follow the party whip.
 In a ‘party list’ system of proportional representation, a political representative is entirely dependent on the party for his or her position, meaning such pressure can only grow.